EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 1. The LDA is supposed to underestimate bandgaps.
 But the PbTe bandgap looks pretty good.
 Why is that?

    This turns out to be largely an accident.
-If spin orbit coupling is included, the bandgap appears to be pretty good, but in fact the levels
+If spin orbit coupling is included, the bandgap appears to be pretty good, but in fact levels
-   L<sup>+</sup><sub>6</sub> and L<sup>-</sup><sub>6</sub> the form the valence and conduction band edges are inverted in the LDA.
-In
+   L<sub>6</sub><sup>+</sup> and L<sub>6</sub><sup>&minus;</sup> that form the valence and conduction band edges are inverted in the LDA.
-   QS<i>GW</i>, however, they are well described.
-See in particular Table I of [this paper](http://prb.aps.org/abstract/PRB/v81/i24/e245120).
+   See Table I of [this paper](http://prb.aps.org/abstract/PRB/v81/i24/e245120).
+   As the paper notes, they are well described in QS<i>GW</i>.

 1. How do you know where the band edges are?

-   In this case the material is quite simple with high symmetry.
-It's a good be that the band edges are on high-symmetry lines.
+   PbTe is has a quite simple band structure with high symmetry.
+It's a good bet that the band edges are on high-symmetry lines.
 But in general the position of band edges can be quite complex.
 A slightly more complicated case is Si.
 See [this tutorial](/tutorial/lmf/lmf_bandedge).

-{:start="5"}
+{:start="11"}
 1. Is there an easy way to calculate effective masses?

 Yes, once you know where the band edge is.
 See [this tutorial](/tutorial/lmf/lmf_bandedge).